dangreaves/react-tracker/README.md

 1. Append `?enableTrackerHelper` to the URL and refresh the page
 2. Set the `react-tracker-helper-enabled` local storage key to `true`

-To close the tracker, click the close button, which will set the `react-tracker-helper-enabled` local storage key to `false`.
+To close the helper, click the close button, which will set the `react-tracker-helper-enabled` local storage key to `false`.

-If you would like to manually control the helper visibility, you can use the `enabled` and `onClose` props.
+If you would like to manually control the helper visibility, you can use the `enabled` and `onClose` props instead.

 ```tsx
 import { useState } from "react";